Proven-Paradox/shaper-system/Handbook.md

 #### Cascading Curses
 If you successfully strike one or more targets with a [Curse](#curse) Ability using a Major Action you can also do one of the following:
 * Double the cost of the Curse to use it a second time without spending an Action.
 This second use cannot include the same target(s) as the first.
-* Use a non-Curse Ability that normally requires a Major Action as a Minor Action.
-This follow up Ability must strike the same target(s) and cannot be of a higher [Ability Tier](#ability-tiers) than the original Curse.
+* Use a non-Curse Attack or Spell that normally requires a Major Action as a Minor Action.
+This follow up Ability's target(s) must be chosen from targets of the original Curse that activates this Talent.
+It also cannot be of a higher [Ability Tier](#ability-tiers) than the original Curse.

 When you gain this Talent, you also learn either [Enfeeble](#enfeeble) or [Expose](#expose).
 You may refund the XP spent to learn one if you already know both.